MatthewZito/auth-srv/README.md

-## Enterprise Auth Service Boilerplate
+## Auth Service Boilerplate
+A micro-service for user management + authentication.

 ## Table of Contents
   - [Installation + Usage](#usage)